Chen-Yiyang/nus-cheatsheets/README.md

 - Final Summary: A 2-page summary sheet for all the contents coverred for AY20/21 Sem 2.

 ### CS2106
-- Cheatsheet: A detailed summary sheet for Midterm.
+- Cheatsheet: A detailed summary sheet for Final.

 ### CS3230
-- Cheatsheet: A short summary sheet for Midterm.
+- Cheatsheet: A short summary sheet for Final.

 ### CS3243
 - Midterm: A 2-page summary sheet for Midterm.